ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 $ ocamlopt -o hello amodule.ml bmodule.ml
 ```

+Note: It's necessary to place the source files in the correct order.
+The dependencies must come before
+the dependent.
+In the example above, putting `bmodule.ml` before `amodule.ml`
+will result in an `Unbound module` error.

 Or, as a build system might do, one by one:

 <!-- $MDX dir=examples -->